amzn/oss-dashboard/docs/README_2.md

 * Consider using GHTorrent as the source of data; though the SQL database is still very attractive and simplifies the reporting step.
 * Add more reports!
 * Pull the source apart.
 Currently it's all driven from one high level ruby file.
 Splitting into independent pieces (syncing, reports, dashboard generation) will allow each section to have more focus.
+* Custom charting + custom visualization in general so that a custom-viz plugin can pair with a custom-report plugin, without the engine in the middle having to understand their format.

 ## Contributing